Lucky-Creations/complete-catalogue/README.md

 Wear It!
 Style It!
 Flaunt It!

 ## How It Works:
-The site features 10 product categories + 'About Us' and 'Contact Us' pages.
+The site features 10+ product categories along with 'About Us' and 'Contact Us' pages.
 You can navigate to separate pages of each category to view the available, up-to-date products and come back to the home page by clicking on the logo on the top-left.
 You can purchase a design by sharing the desired design on WhatsApp, using the button below each design.
 The sort and filter options are available too, for easy picking of designs.